 The process of filing a claim is straightforward, but the chances of success are only about 30%.
 This is in large part due to most people not filing a claim correctly or simply not understanding what qualifies as a permanent disability or medical condition that qualifies for benefits.
 So, you will need to have the right type of guidance to understand, make the corrections, and file a new claim if appropriate.

 If your disability claim was denied and you have questions about what to do next, you should contact the Disability Help Group of Arizona.
 Located in Meza, AZ, we serve the greater Phoenix area, along with Maricopa County and all of Arizona, we are here to help you get answers.
+Compute your payment with SSDI payment calculator.
 You can call (888) 939-4692 or go through our website.
-We are here to answer your questions, explain our services, and represent your case if needed.
+If you have questions like how is SSDI calculated, we are here to answer your questions, explain our services, and represent your case if needed.
+Check out disability benefits calculator.